Grow Back Stronger

 Call for Applications

-WES Community, a 501(c)(3) nonprofit founded in 2011, is seeking dedicated board members for 2025.
+WES Community, a 501(c)(3) nonprofit founded in 2011, is seeking dedicated board members.
 We support the Whiskeytown Environmental School (WES)—an outdoor education center serving students since 1970 in partnership with the National Park Service and Shasta County Office of Education.
 Though the 2018 Carr Fire damaged the site, WES Community now leads efforts to rebuild facilities and restore hands-on, nature-based programs for K–8 students.
 By joining our board, you can help ensure that every child continues to experience the wonder of outdoor environmental education at WES.

 WES – Whiskeytown Environmental School